How to Dehumidify a Room..Without a Dehumidifier

 If there are holes or cracks in your walls, then your room is prone to high levels of humidity.

-Always examine your home’s interior and exterior walls, and get them fixed if you notice any cracks or damage.
+Try examining your home’s interior and exterior walls, and get them fixed if you notice any cracks or damage to dehumidify your room.

 If you’re sweaty and your clothes are drenched, your room has a lot of moisture.

 Here are some signs to look out for as well: